List of BC Lions starting quarterbacks

 The following is a list of starting quarterbacks for the BC Lions of the Canadian Football League that have started a regular season game for the team.
-This list does not include preseason nor postseason appearances.
+This list includes postseason appearances since 1989, but does not include preseason games.
 They are listed in order of most appearances at quarterback for the Lions.

-Regular season
+Starting quarterbacks by season

 The number of games they started during the season is listed to the right: